 Edward Wellen, "Stork Trek" (AHMM, July 1985)

-In recent years, I've written four additional collaborative stories: "History on the Bedroom Wall" (written with my daughter, Rebecca Jones, and published in EQMM), "Coffee Date" (written with my wife, Laurie Pachter, and published in The Saturday Evening Post), "A Woman's Place" (written with Rene Appel and published in EQMM), and "Starry Starry Night" (also written with Rene Appel and published in Amsterdam Noir).
+In recent years, I've written five additional collaborative stories -- "History on the Bedroom Wall" (written with my daughter, Rebecca Jones, and published in EQMM), "Coffee Date" (written with my wife, Laurie Pachter, and published in The Saturday Evening Post), and three with my Dutch friend and co-editor Rene Appel: "A Woman's Place" (published in EQMM), "Starry Starry Night" (published in Amsterdam Noir) and "Cell Division" (published in Strange Days).

 Return to Bibliography.